-The Spicy plugin also adds the following new built-in functions to Zeek, which likewise live in the Spicy: : namespace:
+The Spicy plugin also adds the following new built-in functions to Zeek, which likewise live in the Spicy:: namespace:

 '''

 Enable a specific Spicy protocol analyzer if not already active.
 If this

 analyzer replaces an standard analyzer, that one will automatically be

 disabled.

 ##

 tag: analyzer to toggle

 ##

 Returns: true if the operation succeeded

 global enable_protocol_analyzer: function(tag: Analyzer::Tag) : bool;

 Disable a specific Spicy protocol analyzer if not already inactive.
 If

 this analyzer replaces an standard analyzer, that one will automatically

 be re-enabled.

 ##

 tag: analyzer to toggle

-##

 Returns: true if the operation succeeded

 global disable_protocol_analyzer: function(tag: Analyzer::Tag) : bool;

-The following functions are only available with Zeek versions > 4.0.

-@if ( Version::number >= 40100 )

 Enable a specific Spicy file analyzer if not already active.
 If this

 analyzer replaces an standard analyzer, that one will automatically be

 disabled.

 ##

 tag: analyzer to toggle

 ##

 Returns: true if the operation succeeded

 global enable_file_analyzer: function(tag: Files::Tag) : bool;

 Disable a specific Spicy file analyzer if not already inactive.
 If

 this analyzer replaces an standard analyzer, that one will automatically

 be re-enabled.

 ##

 tag: analyzer to toggle

 ##

 Returns: true if the operation succeeded

 global disable_file_analyzer: function(tag: Files::Tag) : bool;

-Qendif

 '''